 Mekong River Boats to Luang Prabang

 Unless booking a package tour, travellers wishing to cruise down the Mekong from Huay Xai to Luang Prabang will need to make their own way to Chiang Khong and across the border.
 Green Bus offers service on the Chiang Mai to Chiang Khong route with travel times around the six hours mark.
 After crossing over to Huay Xai, there are three different classes of boats to choose from.
-A few Chiang Mai Travel agents offer fully-inclusive passenger van-boat packages all the way to Luang Prabang.
+A few Chiang Mai travel agents offer fully-inclusive passenger van-boat packages all the way to Luang Prabang.
 In Chiang Khong, Laos Tours Smile offers a combo hotel pick-up, transportation across the border and slow boat package tour.

 The Slow Boat to Luang Prabang